oat-sa/taohub-articles/forge/TAO 3 0/how-to-make-a-new-extension-3-0.md

 ## Create the extension

-1. Log into Tao Back Office with your TaoManager account
+1. Log into TAO Back Office with your TaoManager account
 2. Go to “Settings”(upper right corner) -<br/>
 > “Extensions Manager”
 3. Click on “create new” to create your new extension